nkarag/haskell-DBFunctor/doc/JULIUS-TUTORIAL.md

 `jul1` receives as input the source RTable and returns a new RTable, which is exactly the same as the source but with one additional column ("AccumAmount") initialized to a default value 0.0 and with the RTuples sorted by "Month" in ascending order.
 This corresponds logically to steps 1 to 3 from above.
 The new column is added with a column mapping, which is followed by an order by operation.

-`jul2` receives as input the output from `jul1` and performs the iteration that we have described in step 4 above, with a use of the folding function, `rtabFoldl'`, which is available in the RTable.Core module of the DBFunctor package (and it is exposed also from the Etl.Julius module).
+`jul2` receives as input the output from `jul1` and performs the iteration that we have described in step 4 above, with the use of the folding function, `rtabFoldl'`, which is available in the RTable.Core module of the DBFunctor package (which is exposed also from the Etl.Julius module).

-Essentially we define an accumulating function `accumFunc`, which iterates through the sorted set of RTuples and in each iteration calculates the running total and updates (`updateRTab`) the input RTable (i.e., the accumulator of the fold).
+Essentially we define an accumulating function `accumFunc`, which iterates through the sorted set of RTuples and in each iteration calculates the running total and then updates (`updateRTab`) the input RTable (i.e., the accumulator RTable of the fold).
 This of course creates a new RTable due to immutability.
 At the final iteration, we have the update for the last month and we get our result.

 Note that the folding operation has been smoothly incorporated in the `jul2` Julius expression as a generic unary operation (`GenUnaryOp` clause).

-The main message here is that with a simple fold and the generic unary operation mechanism, we have implemented something which is quite complex and in SQL is hidden behind analytic functions.
-So you see how powerful Julius + Haskell  can get!
+The main message here is that with a simple fold and the generic unary operation mechanism, we have implemented something which is quite complex.
+This complexity in SQL is hidden in the implementation of analytic functions, but with functional programming the implementation boils down to a simple fold.
+So you see how powerful Julius + Haskell  can get and enable you to easily implement any calculation you might need.
 <a name="subqueries"></a>
 ### Subqueries